Uskoks

 The Uskoks (Uskoci, [ǔsko̞t͡si], singular: Uskok; notes on naming) were irregular soldiers in Habsburg Croatia that inhabited areas on the eastern Adriatic coast and surrounding territories during the Ottoman wars in Europe.
 Bands of Uskoks fought a guerrilla war against the Ottomans, and they formed small units and rowed swift boats.
 Since the uskoks were checked on land and were rarely paid their annual subsidy, they resorted to acts of piracy.

-The exploits of the Uskoks contributed to a renewal of war between Venice and the Ottoman Empire (1571–1573).
+The exploits of the Uskoks contributed to a renewal of war between Venice and the Ottoman Empire (1570–1573).
 An extremely curious picture of contemporary manners is presented by the Venetian agents, whose reports on this war resemble a knightly chronicle of the Middle Ages.
 These chronicles contain information pertaining to single combats, tournaments and other chivalrous adventures.

 Many of these troops served abroad.
-After a series of incidents that escalated into the Uskok War (1615–1618), the Uskok activity in their stronghold of Senj mostly ceased.
+After a series of incidents that escalated into the Uskok War (1615–1618), the Uskok activity in their stronghold of Senj mostly ceased and were disbanded, but the usage of the term and their existence although more localized continued for a period of time.